The Last Templar

 The Brotherhood is endangered, the Templars betrayed.

-The Order's only hope lies with the twins, seperated at birth, raised worlds apart, but each with an unbreakable will to discover the secrets that have been kept from them.
+Their only hope lies with two twins, separated at birth and raised worlds apart, each with an unbreakable will to discover the secrets that have been kept from them.
 One is destined to wield the dagger of the martyrs, the blade of an ancient order of assassins, the other the last templar.

 An epic tale of betrayal and loss, of sacrifice and committment.